ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 ## Interpreting the outputs

+### How to read and interpret the results?

+CellphoneDB output is high-throughput.
+CellphoneDB provides all cell-cell interactions that may potentially occur in your dataset, given the expression of the cells.
+The size of the output may be overwhelming, but if you apply some rationale, you will be able to narrow it down to a few candidate interactions.
+The new method `degs_analysis` will allow you perform more tailored analysis toward specific cell types or conditions, while the option `---microenvs` will allow you to restrict the cell type pairs tested.

+The key files are `significant_means.txt` (for statistical_analysis) or `relevant_interactions.txt` (for degs_analysis), see below.
+When interpreting the results, we recommend you **first define your questions of interest**.
+Next, focus on specific cell type pairs and manually review the interactions prioritising those with lower p-value and/or higher mean expression.
+Then, select the cell type pairs and proteins of interest to generate the heatmap plots for a visual representation.
+See the options `--columns` and `--rows` to tweak the `dotplot` [here](https://github.com/ventolab/CellphoneDB/blob/master/README.md#dot_plot).

+It may be that not all of the cell types of your input dataset co-appear in time and space.
+Cell types that do not co-appear in time and space will not interact.
+For example, you might have cells coming from different in vitro systems, different developmental stages or disease and control conditions.
+Use this prior information to restrict and ignore unfeasible cell type combinations from the outputs (i.e., columns) as well as their associated interactions (i.e. rows).
+You can restrict the analysis to feasible cell type combinations using the option `---microenvs`.
+Here you can input a two columns file indicating which cell type is in which spatiotemporal microenvironment (see [example](https://github.com/ventolab/CellphoneDB/blob/master/README.md#preparing-your-microenviroments-file-optional-if---microenvs) ).
+CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters co-existing in a microenvironment) ignoring the rest of combinations.

 ### Why values of clusterA-clusterB are different to the values of clusterB-clusterA?

 When __reading the outputs__, is IMPORTANT to note that the interactions are not symmetric.
-Partner A expression is considered for the first cluster/cell type, and partner B expression is considered on the second cluster/cell type.
+Partner A expression is considered for the first cluster/cell type (clusterA), and partner B expression is considered on the second cluster/cell type (clusterB).
+Thus, `IL12`-`IL12 receptor` for clusterA clusterB (i.e. the receptor is in clusterB) is not the same that `IL12`-`IL12 receptor` for clusterB clusterA (i.e. the receptor is in clusterA), and will have different values.

 In other words:
 * clusterA_clusterB = clusterA expressing partner A and clusterB expressing partner B.
 * clusterA_clusterB and clusterB_clusterA  values will be different.